 About the Author

-Craig Burland is CISO of Inversion6.
-Craig brings decades of pertinent industry experience to Inversion6, including his most recent role leading information security operations for a Fortune 200 Company.
-He is also a former Technical Co-Chair of the Northeast Ohio Cyber Consortium and a former Customer Advisory Board Member for Solutionary MSSP, NTT Globhttp://www.inversion6.comal Security, and Oracle Web Center.
-Craig can be reached online at LinkedIn and at our company website http://www.inversion6.com.
+Veteran cybersecurity leader, Craig Burland, CISO, Inversion6 works directly with the firm’s clients, building and managing security programs, as well as advising them on cybersecurity strategy and best practices.
+He has decades of pertinent industry experience, including leading information security operations for a Fortune 200 company.
+He is also a former Technical Co-Chair of the Northeast Ohio Cyber Consortium and a former Customer Advisory Board Member for Solutionary MSSP, NTT Global Security, and Oracle Web Center.
+Craig can be reached online at LinkedIn https://www.linkedin.com/in/craig-burland/ and at our company website www.inversion6.com.